theodorekonst/go-reloaded/docs/analysis.md

 ### What are the approaches?

 **Pipeline (Assembly Line)**
-- Each stage does one specific job and passes result to next stage
+- Each step does one job and passes the result to the next step
-- Like a factory: Tokenize → Convert → Transform → Format → Output
+- Like a factory: Break text apart → Convert numbers → Change cases → Fix spacing → Done

-**FSM (State Machine)**
+**State Machine**
-- Single processor that changes behavior based on current state
+- One program that changes what it does based on what it finds
-- Like a smart robot: Reading → Found Tag → Apply Rule → Continue
+- Like a smart robot: Reading text → Found a command → Apply the rule → Keep going

 ### Pipeline Implementation